twolfson/nightlife/cities/oregon_portland.md

 - Lots of people brought towels, water, food, and backpacks
 - Some people brought flow toys; hoop, staff, rope dart, poi

+## Lenora's Ballroom
+- 1 floor
+    - 1 big room, all dancefloor
+- Went on a Friday (been twice for Barefoot Blues, didn't take notes before)
+    - Blues dancing
+    - $7 to $15 sliding donation
+    - From 9 to 12, crowded
+    - From 12 to 1, sharp drop off
+    - Music is dark/bluesy electronic/pop

 ## Lovecraft Bar
 - 1 floor
     - 1 large room with small bar and medium dancefloor